 We will NOT provide your data directly to any contact of our client outside one of the countries listed in this adequacy decision.

 The retention period is three months if you participate in an assessment as part of a selection procedure.
-These three months are needed to complete the application procedure, also with other applicants.
+These three months are needed to complete the application procedure, as well as with other applicants.

 Suppose you participate in an assessment as part of an assessment of potential or career options.
 In that case, the retention period is one year.

-The data is used for one year by our client to determine and monitor your development program.
+This data will be used by our client for 1 year to determine and track your development program.

-Our clients can no longer view your data after these terms have expired.
-We archive your name and psychometric data for up to two years for scientific purposes and validation studies.
+After these terms expire, our clients can no longer view your data.
+However, we archive your name and psychometric data for up to six years for scientific purposes and validation studies.

 No, it is not.
 We are under no legal obligation to have your data.
-However, we need your data to allow us to carry out our work under our agreement with our client.
+However, we need your data to carry out our work under our agreement with our client.

 If you do not provide us with your data, we cannot let you participate in the assessment on behalf of our client.